Importing a car into Switzerland

 Swiss motorway vignette

-If you drive your vehicle on Swiss motorways, a motorway toll sticker is mandatory.
-If you do not have one, you will be fined.
+If you are travelling with your vehicle on Swiss motorways, a Motorway vignette mandatory.
+If this is not present, a fine will be imposed.

 All motor vehicles, vans and trailers are subject to the vignette requirement.
 This must be affixed by 1 February of the current year at the latest.
 You can get the vignette at petrol stations and post office counters as well as at customs.
 The vignette costs CHF 40 and must be clearly visible on the inside of the windscreen.

-Since 2024, an e-vignette can also be purchased.
-The e-vignette is linked to the licence plate and is stored digitally, meaning you no longer have to attach a vignette to the windscreen.
+Since 2024, a E-vignette be purchased.
+The e-vignette is linked to the licence plate and is stored digitally, meaning you no longer need to attach a vignette to the windscreen.

 Would you like to find out more about the toll in Switzerland and where you can buy the vignette?
 You can find more information on the following page: www.bussgeldkatalog.org/maut-schweiz